Tour India’s Gujarat & Rajasthan

 Dinner is on our own this evening.
 (B/L)

-Day 7Rishabhdeo Jain Temple, Boat ride on Lake Pichola, Jagmandir Island
+Day 7Rishabhdeo Jain Temple, Boat ride on Lake Pichola, Jag Mandir Island

 We leave Ahmedabad and Gujarat and drive into Rajasthan state and to Rishabhdeo Temple, dedicated to Lord Rishabh Dev, the first Jain Tirthankara to have conquered the cycle of death and rebirth.
 Possibly dating back to the 9th century, it is one of the four main pilgrimages of the Jains.

 Continue to the charming city of Udaipur, known for its ornate palaces and man-made lakes fringed by the lovely Aravalli Mountains beyond.
 We will enjoy a boat ride on Lake Pichola to gain an overview of the city and to see some of the most impressive historical monuments scattered along the lakeside: the City Palace is several palatial structures that were built over 400 years ago, the opulent mansions know as havelis, and the steps down to the water called ghats including impressive Gangaur Ghat with its three arches.
+We will also see Jag Mandir Island with its beautiful palace.

 Overnight for two nights at the 5-star Hotel Fateh Garh, built on a hillside overlooking Udaipur.
 A designated Luxury Heritage Hotel, the elegant facilities offer royal splendor Rajasthani-style.
 (B/L/D)